All Episodes

 Fucking bitch.

-You ugly nigga too, man.
+He's an ugly nigga, too, man.

-You were this fat bitch.
+You with this fat bitch.

 Robinson took his own life before authorities could arrest him.

-Ginn's sister says her family is breathing a little easier tonight.
+Guinness's sister says her family is breathing a little easier tonight.

 I used to do, I used to do that with my dad.

-Very to know that Cecily will finally be held accountable for her actions, although she wasn't entirely at fault.
+It's great to know that Cecily will finally be held accountable for her actions, although she wasn't entirely at fault.

 But we hope that someday the truth will prevail as to what really happened that day.

-So um, guys, crazy stuff.
+Yeah, so, um, guys, crazy stuff.

-Um very, very crazy stuff with um with what happened here.
+Um, very, very crazy stuff with um with what happened here.

-Uh cool.
+Uh, cool.

-I think um, what do we got here?
+I think, um, what do we got here?

-Yeah, that's when they got the the remains.
+Yeah, that's when they got the remains.

 Did she try to hold on?